 gatlinburg farmers market

-Offering local choices for healthy mountain living, the Gatlinburg Farmers Market is open each Saturday from 8:00 a.m. to 11:30 a.m. in the Alamo Steakhouse parking lot at 705 East Parkway starting May 11 through October 12, 2013.
+Offering local choices for healthy mountain living, the Gatlinburg Farmers Market is open each Saturday from 8:00 a.m. to 11:30 a.m. at 849 Glades Road starting May 17 through October 11, 2014

-The Gatlinburg Farmers Market will once again open this Saturday, May 10th, starting its forth season.
+The Gatlinburg Farmers Market will once again open this Saturday, May 17th, starting its forth season.
 The Market continues to grow in popularity as it offers delicious and healthy local foods to our neighbors and visitors.
 Due to popular demand, we are starting a half hour earlier.
 The market will be open every Saturday through October 11th, from 8 to 11:30 am.
-Located in the Alamo Steakhouse parking lot on highway 321 in Gatlinburg.
+Our new location is at the Covered Bridge in the Glades at 849 Glades Road.
 Enjoy fresh coffee, baked goods, delicious local buttermilk and buttermilk ice cream, herbs, farm to table produce, fresh cut flowers, mushrooms, jams, jellies and honey and more, all while listening to local blue grass from Boogertown Gap.

 "We typically have a nice selection of vendors at the market, with the number growing as the season progresses," Nancy Gray, President, says.
 "Customers can expect to find farm fresh produce, baked goods, poultry, eggs, honey, and plants."